 You may be concerned about transferring this highly contagious disease to your pet dog.
 If you’ve been diagnosed with mono, is it still alright to kiss your dog?
 Since this viral infection usually takes a few weeks to be cured, it may put your dog in danger assuming this disease is transferable to canines.

 Can I Give My Dog Mono?
 Answer: No

-Even if you kiss your dog, your dog will not be infected with the kissing disease.
+Even if you kiss your dog, they will not be infected with your kissing disease (if you have Mono).